k155cvut/gise/docs/practicals/practical8.md

 A **web feature service** (WFS) refers to a standard protocol for serving geospatial data as vector features (e.g., points, lines, polygons) over the web.
 It allows clients to request specific feature data from a server and perform operations on the data, such as querying, inserting, updating, and deleting features.

-## Assignment: **THE CULTURE MILE AROUND MY UNIVERSITY**
+## Assignment: The Cultural Mile Around My University

-Your task is to create a visualization called *Cultural Miles Around My University*.
+Your task is to create a visualization called *Cultural Mile Around My University*.
 You will be performing some GIS skills, cartography and a bit of design.

-GIS workflow:
+*GIS workflow:*

 **1.** Download spatial data (from OSM via BBBike): select bounding box around your alma matter (cca 2 sq mile), fill in format, name and mail and hit *Extract*.
 Download link will be sent to your mail address once the online extraction process is ready.